statelyai/xstate/docs/guides/transitions.md

 ::: warning

 It is possible to create infinite loops if eventless transitions are misused.
 Eventless transitions should be defined either with `target`, `cond` + `target`, `cond` + `actions`, or `cond` + `target` + `actions`.
-Target, if declared, should be different than the current state node.
+Target, if declared, should be different from the current state node.
 Eventless transitions with no `target` nor `cond` will cause an infinite loop.
 Transitions with `cond` and `actions` may run into an infinite loop if its `cond` guard keeps returning `true`.

 :::

 ::: tip

 When eventless transitions are checked, their guards are evaluated repeatedly until all of them return false, or a transition with target is validated.
 Every time some guard evaluates to `true` during this process, its associated actions are going to be executed once.
-Thus it is possible that during a single microtask some transitions without targets are executed multiple times.
+Thus, it is possible that during a single microtask some transitions without targets are executed multiple times.
 This contrasts with common transitions, where always maximum one transition can be taken.

 :::